Skip to content

 Whatever you’re studying, we guarantee you’ll be working in industry-standard facilities — meaning you’ll be industry-ready once you’ve graduated.
 Here’s just a taste of what’s on offer.

-All courses for agriculture and horticulture; animal, equine and veterinary sciences; conservation and ecology; food science and production; and geography, environmental science and climate change are based at NTU’s Brackenhurst Campus.
+All courses for agriculture and horticulture; animal, equine and veterinary sciences; conservation and ecology; food science and production; and geography and environmental science are based at NTU’s Brackenhurst Campus.

 You’ll have access to some incredible facilities, such as a working farm (which includes sheep, tractors, arable crops, and our famous herd of Lincoln Red cattle); an equestrian centre with stabling for 65 horses; an animal unit that contains over 70 different species; a veterinary nursing centre; and a whole host of dedicated laboratories.